Objectives:

 Testing different shapes, materials, sizes, heights, lighting colors, and more...

-After lots of iterations and test, a final form and hue was created
+After lots of iterations and test, a final form was created and a final hue was chosen

 Soothe was designed with a true 360-degree experience in mind, so I intentionally avoided a traditional on/off switch, which implies a “front” and “back.”
 Instead, power is activated through a gentle, tactile rotation of the sphere